 West End, East Ends’ cross-town rivals, didn’t play in black and white either.
 The West Enders played in red and black hooped shirts, and then, after setting up home at St James’ Park, in red and black halved shirts.
 It’s difficult to pinpoint exact colours as none of the kits survive, and obviously the few photos that exist are black and white.
 Adidas designers interpreted West End’s hooped shirt as maroon and blue for another away shirt homage in 1995/96.

-A change was required, and in 1894 the decision was taken, as the minutes from the club meeting reveal: ‘It was agreed that the Club’s colours should be changed from red shirts and white knickers to black and white shirts (two inch stripe) and dark knickers.’
+A permanent switch to black and white soon followed, most likely to reduce kit clashes, and perhaps as a further attempt to appease West End fans.
+The decision was taken in 1894, as the minutes from the club meeting reveal: ‘It was agreed that the Club’s colours should be changed from red shirts and white knickers to black and white shirts (two inch stripe) and dark knickers.’

 Juventus began wearing black and white stripes in 1903 due to a connection with Notts County via player John Savage.
 Grimsby Town started wearing the black and white around 1909.
 And Dunfermline Athletic adopted the colours around the same time.